Rahlback/SiC-in-space/README.md

 # SiC-in-space
-Repository for the work done by Rasmus Ahlbäck within the SiC in space project.
+Repository for the SiC in space project.
+Contains the code for both the analysis and conversion tool as well as the SiC MCU code.